OFFERING COUNSELLING SERVICES

 Manjinder Dubb

-An Authentic Snapshot 🌿
+an Authentic Snapshot 🌿

 The work I do is deeply inspired by the resilience of the clients I walk alongside—their stories, their healing, and the meaningful shifts they make in their lives.
 I believe that all change, whether big or small, is growth.
 My path to becoming a psychologist began through my own lived experience with mental health challenges.
 I came to understand firsthand how difficult it can be to navigate those struggles without the right tools, support, or self-understanding.